 None of these indices is mandatory.
 Nevertheless, in most cases, a primary index should be defined.

-Both the primary index and the secondary index can consist of up to 64 columns.
+Both the primary and secondary indexes can consist of up to 64 columns.

-Both the primary index and the secondary index can be unique or non-unique.
-However, the distribution of rows for a non-unique secondary index (NUSI) is different (it is not distributed according to rowhash).
+The Teradata primary and secondary indexes can be unique or non-unique.
+However, the distribution of rows for a non-unique secondary index (NUSI) is different (not distributed according to rowhash).

-You can drop a secondary index at any time and create it again with a different definition.
+You can drop a secondary index anytime and create it with a different definition.

-The column set of a primary index cannot be changed.
+We cannot change the column set of a primary index.
 However, you can change it from NUPI to UPI, for example: